supermomie/behavior_cloning/README.md

 # Batch Generator

-My generator will take input data create a defined number of augmented sample images along with labels and then returns these augmented images with their respective labels.
+My generator will take input to data create a defined number of augmented sample images along with labels and then returns these augmented images with their respective labels.
 The main benefit of the generator is that it can create augmented images on the fly rather than augmenting all my images at one time and storing them using valuable memory space.

 ```python